 Anne is a designer, educator and writer with 20+ years’ experience in design communications.
 She studied Typography & Graphic Communication at the University of Reading having previously taken A-levels in maths, biology, chemistry and art, then expecting to follow her family’s scientific career path.

 Anne worked for leading London design agencies before setting up O-SB Design in 2001.
 She founded Design Science a decade later, having grown aware of the lack of communication design being applied in science, healthcare and education.

-Anne has lectured at the Royal College of Art, Central Saint Martins, UCL, Imperial College, London School of Hygiene & Tropical Medicine, the British Science Association, the British Library and NHS Trusts across the UK; as well as abroad at Konstfack University in Stockholm; the Goethe Institute in Krakow and the Academy of Fine Arts in Warsaw.
+Anne has lectured at the Royal College of Art, Central Saint Martins, UCL, Imperial College, London School of Hygiene & Tropical Medicine, the British Science Association, the British Library and Imperial College Healthcare NHS Trust; as well as abroad at Konstfack University in Stockholm; SCI:COM in Ireland, the Goethe Institute in Krakow and the Academy of Fine Arts in Warsaw.

 Anne is a Project Monitor for Wellcome Trust’s Inspiring Science Fund.
 She is author of The New Handmade Graphics (RotoVision 2003), a book about graphic designers mixing analogue with digital processes or materials as a way of removing or reducing their dependence on the computer.
 She has written for Eye magazine, Phaidon, Cheltenham Science Festival, Wellcome Trust, the British Science Association and the British Council.